Kim Dotcom: Political fallout

 After his arrest by the New Zealand police in January 2012, Dotcom had an ongoing dispute with Prime Minister John Key about when Key had first become aware of Dotcom.
 Dotcom argued that Key had been involved in a plan to allow him into New Zealand so that he could then be extradited to the US to face copyright charges.
 Key had consistently said he had never heard of Dotcom until the day before the New Zealand police raid on his mansion in Coatesville.

 Apology for illegal spying on Dotcom

-On 24 September 2012, Key revealed that, at the request of the police, the New Zealand Government Communications Security Bureau (GCSB) had spied on Dotcom to help police to locate him and monitor his communications in the weeks prior to the raid on his house.
+On 24 September 2012, Key revealed that, at the request of the police, the New Zealand GCSB had spied on Dotcom to help police locate him and monitor his communications in the weeks prior to the raid on his house.
 The GCSB are not allowed to spy on New Zealand citizens or permanent residents; Dotcom, though not a citizen, had been granted permanent residency.
-Three days later, Key apologized for the illegal spying.
+Three days later, Key apologised for the illegal spying.